Key takeaways

 Industries with smart buildings

-The most exciting aspect of smart buildings is that every industry in real estate can incorporate them.
+The most exciting aspect of smart properties is that every industry in real estate can incorporate them.
 If the property has electricity and an internet connection, it can become a smart building.

 Here’s how each type of property can enable a smart building environment: